GitHub-BartekT/read/README.md

 # $${\color{red}{do-read}}$$
-Program helps children learn to read.
+The **do-read** app helps children learn to read by playing short, focused reading sessions before watching cartoons.
+This method is inspired by Glenn and Janet Doman’s book and aims to reduce the time parents spend preparing learning materials while keeping children engaged.

 ## How it works
 ### Problem
-In book “How to teach your baby to read” by Glenn and Janet Doman is described method of teaching toddlers and preschool children reading.
-Time of everyday learning is very short (less than a minute), but preparing and organizing necessary materials takes a lot of time and energy.
-After a few weeks many parents give up because of lack of time.
+In the book *How to Teach Your Baby to Read*, the Domans describe a method to teach toddlers and preschoolers to read.
+While the daily learning sessions are short, the preparation takes a lot of effort, leading many parents to abandon the method over time.
 ### Solution
-Most of the children watch cartoons.
-Program is compatible with the learning method of reading.
-In time when child is complete focussing on a screen parents can play sessions before cartoons.
+Most children regularly watch cartoons. **do-read** integrates reading lessons into their screen time, where parents can play brief reading sessions that align with the Domans’ teaching methods.

 ## Screenshots
 ### Login page
 ![login-page.png](documentation%2Freadme%2Flogin-page.png)